 This internet speed test aims to provide only the information about your connection speed, without any bells and whistles.

-Note: Since NPM is a requirement, it can be a hassle to install fast-cli.
+Note: Since NPM is a requirement, installing fast-cli can be difficult for some.
 If you need more help with NPM installation, see our guides How To Install Node.Js And NPM On CentOS or How To Install Node.Js & NPM On Ubuntu.

 Using CMB to Show Network Speed